GDell/LANDRO17_3D_UNITY_SIM/README.md

 - singleIndividualTest() - This function tests the genome creation --> G->P development process --> Params creation --> Neural Network Creation process.
 Rather than creating a whole generation it creates each struct present in an individual to test that the process is working.

-Adjust irThreshold and ldrThreshold values in this script in order to change the percentages of "good XOR" and "bad XOR" areas in the simulated environment.
+*NOTE*: Adjust irThreshold and ldrThreshold values in this script in order to change the percentages of "good XOR" and "bad XOR" areas in the simulated environment.
 (May also need to adjust these threshold values in the LDR and IR scripts)

+## Finishing the Simulation:
+#### Closing the reality gap
+- Sensor readings need to be calibrated and scaled to match that of physical Landro's.
+We need to determine at what length from the light (inluding effects of orientation) that light sensors recieve zero input.
+- Need to double check that everything is to scale.
+Length and width of the arena needs to be altered slightly.
+- Bump sensor reactions need to be calibrateed to match those of physical Landro.
+(Change movement time and the motor torque inputs in SimpleCarController script)
+- Create a function to randomly place Landro at the start of trials.
+- G-->P process needs to be slightly adapted to incorporate the new ranges for velocity and growth duration, in addition to the growth start variable.

+#### Improving the speed of simulations
+- Further, we need to implement a mode in which we can run the simulations without 3D rendering turned on.
+- With 3D rendering turned off, we need to implement a way in which to run multiple individuals in a generation at once.
+- Finalize the fitness function (in main script).

+#### Coding Practices
+- Create a trial stucture to manage trial and generation information.